Product Knowledge Training Is Under Pressure. Here’s How Gamified Digital Simulations Can Help

 What Does Better Product Training Look Like?

-Given the risks (and the stakes) involved in this space, product knowledge training can’t be generic.
-Teams tasked with mastering complex, high-stakes products, from sales and onboarding staff to patient education programs, need training that’s interactive, contextual, and engaging.
+Given the risks (and the stakes) involved in this space, the product knowledge training behind it needs to be commensurately impactful.
+In practice, that means teams tasked with mastering complex, high-stakes products, from sales and onboarding staff to patient education programs, need training that’s interactive and engaging.

 This is where multimodal learning comes into play.
-By blending formats (visual, verbal, spatial, and scenario-based), organizations can help staff absorb information more deeply and apply it with greater confidence.
+By conveying key information across a variety of formats and through a mix of learning activities, organizations can help staff absorb information more deeply and apply it with greater confidence.
 That might mean simulation-based training tools with features that support:

 • Augmented reality training simulations